SAP/luigi/core/examples/luigi-sample-vue/README.md

 npm run build
 ```

-The build compiles and minifies the source files for production usage.
+The build compiles and minimizes the source files for production usage.
 The build generates a `dist` folder which you can serve using a web server.